 In a large mixing bowl, combine the ground meats, egg yolks, and onion.
-Add salt, white pepper and allspice.
+Add salt, white pepper, and allspice.
 Squeeze excess milk from the bread and add the bread to the bowl.
-Measure the milk left behind, add 1/8th of a cup to the meat mixture.
+Measure the milk or cream left behind, add 1/8th of a cup to the meat mixture.
 If there isn’t that much, add more milk or cream to measure the 1/8th cup.
 Mix gently with your hands or wooden spoon until everything is fully incorporated.

 With a bowl of cold water standing by, form meatballs about 1-inch across.
 Dip your fingers in cold water, from time to time, to keep the meat from sticking to your hands.

-- The meatball portion of this recipe is half the size of the original recipe, but does make about 50 meatballs, around an inch across.
+- The meatball portion of this recipe is half the size of the original recipe but does make about 50 meatballs, around an inch across.
 Tyler’s original recipe was “off” in the measurements, and the larger meatballs required browning and baking.
 These 1″ meatballs are perfectly done when browned on all sides.